How to leverage the Net Promoter Score

 Don’t panic if you’re getting bad feedback—it’s normal, even for successful companies.
 The important part is what you do about it, and how quickly you action it.

-What does a satisfied customer look like?
-A satisfied customer values your product and services; would recommend your brand to their friends and family; and are loyal to your company.
+What does a loyal customer look like?
+A loyal customer values your product and services; would recommend your brand to their friends and family; and are loyal to your company.
 This means that their lifetime value will be high and cost you less to serve.

-A dissatisfied customer, on the other hand, costs you more to serve, values your services less and is likely to easily go to one of your competitors.
+Unhappy customers, on the other hand, cost you more to serve, values your services less and is likely to easily go to one of your competitors.